Dasian/dasian.github.io/_tabs/about.md

 order: 4
 ---
 Hey I'm David and welcome to my blog!
-I'll be documenting my ongoing obsession with exploits here.
+This is where I'll be documenting my ongoing obsession with exploits

 ## Hacking Progress
 Here are some sites where you can view my hacking